The Effect of Stochasticity in Score-Based Diffusion Sampling: a KL Divergence Analysis: Numerical experiments

+The dependence of the relative improvement and relative deterioration on the score error within certain intervals suggests that the benefits from stochasticity can be maximized, and the detrimental effects mitigated, by setting a positive $\gamma$ only within certain intervals.
+Motivated by this and by the bang-bang structure of the instantaneous optimum obtained in Section \ref{subsec: instantaneous_opt}, we perform grid searches for the best interval $[S_{\min}, S_{\max}]$ to set a constant positive $\gamma$.

+Figure \ref{fig: colormaps_mnist} shows FID values for the three MNIST models discussed in Section \ref{subsec: time_profile_experiments}, across several intervals $[S_{\min}, S_{\max}]$ and two choices of $\gamma$.
+First, notice that the minimum FID scores for models 2 and 3 are substantially lower than their minimum FID scores for constant $\gamma$ (Figure \ref{fig:mnist_fid_gamma_dsm}).
+We also see that stochasticity only in the beginning of sampling is always detrimental, with the largest deterioration for model 1, which has the largest initial score errors (Figure \ref{fig:mnist_fid_gamma_dsm}).
+This suggests that the SDE is amplifying score errors in the beginning of sampling, but it is not active in the end to correct the accumulated errors.
+In the case of $\gamma=5$, we also observe a deterioration when stochasticity is used only over the very end of sampling, which is also consistent with the positive correlation between the relative deterioration $D$ and the late/total error ratio $E_\text{late/tot}$ found in the previous section.

+Corresponding experiments for the mixture of Gaussians and CIFAR-10 data sets can be found in Figures \ref{fig: colormaps} and \ref{fig:colormaps_cifar10}.
+Although the worst stochasticity intervals vary significantly across models and data sets, the pattern for the most beneficial intervals appears to be more stable.
+For models which benefit significantly from stochasticity, we always see an optimal stochasticity interval located close to (but not at) the end of sampling, with $S_{\max}\leq1$ and $S_{\min}>0$.
+The idea of grid-searching for optimal stochasticity intervals is not new \citep{karras}, but the existence of an optimal stochasticity interval with $S_{\max}\leq1$ and $S_{\min}>0$ might be a more general feature of diffusion sampling, given that it also aligns with the time-profile analysis explored in Section \ref{subsec: instantaneous_opt}.
+If true, it would allow grid-searching for an optimal interval across a limited range of intervals, given a trained model.
+However, the experimental evidence provided here is still preliminary.

-In the 'Practical considerations' of \cite[Section 4]{karras}, it is suggested that detrimental effects of stochasticity could be attributed to the non-conservativity of the learned score.
-The previous experiments, in particular Figures \ref{fig app: colormap softplus} and \ref{fig: learned scores exact prior g=5}, show that the choice of the interval $S=[S_{\min}, S_{\max}]$ can make stochasticity detrimental even in a 1D setting, where every function is conservative.
-Moreover, the KL divergence bounds obtained in Section \ref{subsection: approx scores} do not show an explicit effect of conservativity on error propagation.
+\begin{remark}[Conservativity of learned scores] In \cite[Section 4]{karras}, it is conjectured that the possible non-conservativity of the learned score could cause the observed detrimental effects of stochasticity.
+The experiments in this section show that even in a 1D setting, where every continuous function is conservative, some choices of $\gamma$ and of the interval $[S_{\min}, S_{\max}]$ make stochasticity detrimental, for certain trained models. \end{remark}

-To further investigate this point, we perform analogous experiments on a 2D Gaussian mixture dataset to see whether the negative effects of stochasticity are amplified.
-We found a similar qualitative behavior to the one-dimensional case, even though the learned score functions are not conservative in this case.
-We refer to Appendix \ref{app: 2D} for more details.
-Based on this, it seems that conservativity by itself is not a crucial factor in the performance of stochastic sampling, although more nuanced effects could emerge in experiments with high-dimensional real-world data.